(SOUNDBITE OF CLOCK TICKING)

 (SOUNDBITE OF MUSIC)

-BOB MONDELLO: When the woman fell from the sky, she survived long enough to utter one word: crane.
+BOB MONDELLO, BYLINE: (Reading) When the woman fell from the sky, she survived long enough to utter one word: crane.
 Later, we debated what she'd meant.
 The bird?
 The machine?
 The verb?
 A name?
 Someone even suggested that she'd gasped out a different word entirely, that maybe we'd misheard, that maybe it was just the sound of her last breath rushing out of her body.
 We quickly dismissed this.
 We knew.
-Our lives were invaded for three weeks - newspaper reporters, policemen, curious neighbors sauntered up to our front door as if we had won one of those sweepstakes with a big check and all those camera bulbs.
+Our lives were invaded for three weeks - newspaper reporters, policemen, curious neighbors sauntered up to our front door as if we had won one of those sweepstakes with the big checks and all those flashing camera bulbs.
 Congratulations.
 You have just won the grand prize.
 How does it feel?
-We never told them about crane.
-It tasted like smoke and bile on the tips of our tongues, and letting it out seemed to poison us like we were spilling our most intimate secret.
+We never told them about "crane."
+It tasted like smoke and bile on the tips of our tongues, and letting it out seemed to poison us like we were spilling her most intimate secret.
 Her skirt had been shredded about her body, for God sake.
 We needed to spare her at least one shame.

 ROBERTS: Excerpts from "Crane" by Becca Leighton of Somerville, Massachusetts, and "Honor" by Linda Nordquist of Pittsburgh, read by our own Bob Mondello and Lynn Neary.
 To read full versions of these stories and others, go to our website, npr.org/threeminutefiction.
 That's threeminutefiction, all spelled out, no spaces.